-Investing can be complicated with many different types of products, tax implications, risk factors, on-shore & off-shore, and different advice from everyone you speak to!
+Investing can be complicated.
+There are so many different types of products, tax implications, risk factors, on-shore & off-shore, and different advice from everyone you speak to!
 You can either be scared off by this and think that you can’t invest or simply buy some books, read some blogs and learn what you need to!
-You can start with this one about what to do with your savings.
+Let’s start with what are ETFs.

 ETF stands for Exchange Traded Fund and it’s an investment fund which provides investors with access to a basket of shares traded on a stock exchange.
 This means you are able to buy one product which tracks multiple shares.